 5b Priest; Butterfly A (colours, hyperactive, winged).

 5c Basket Tail; Butterfly B from smoke (tree/herb, reveal).
-And pipe (container) of root wood (tree) with smoke (herb, reveal).
+And pipe (container) of burl or root (tree) with smoke (herb, reveal).
 And Buzzard F. And Dragonfly (tail).

 6 Exile; Bee-eater?, far from the axial centre (egress).
 And Budgie B, near the axial centre (ingress).